- Share this article on Facebook

 - Share this article on Email

 - Share this article on Linkedin

 - Share this article on Tumblr

-Amazon has announced its latest lineup of devices, promising a future — powered by a seemingly omnipresent conglomerate, of course — that’s filled with adorable household robots, home security drones and a voice assistant that brings the magic of Disney into homes, among other smart gadgets and offerings.
+Amazon in late September announced its latest lineup of devices, promising a future — powered by a seemingly omnipresent conglomerate, of course — that’s filled with adorable household robots, home security drones and a voice assistant that brings the magic of Disney into homes, among other smart gadgets and offerings.

-However, everyone can pre-order (or sign up for release alerts) for these items: Amazon’s 15.6-inch Echo Show 15; the company’s first-ever smart thermostat; the new HD video doorbell; the $80 Halo View fitness tracker; and the new Ring Alarm Pro.
+However, everyone can now shop or pre-order Amazon’s 15.6-inch Echo Show 15, the company’s first-ever smart thermostat, the new Blink HD video doorbell, the Halo View fitness tracker and the new Ring Alarm Pro.
 Those with existing Alexa-enabled devices can take advantage of smarter features such as household calendars for staying more organized, sticky notes for Echo Show screens, meal ideas, shipping updates on Amazon orders and compatibility with Sling and TikTok.

 Amazon and Disney also announced the forthcoming “Hey, Disney!” feature, the entertainment giants’ first custom voice assistant that lets fans of Mickey Mouse and friends, Marvel superheroes and Star Wars superfans interact with their favorite characters at home.

 Rounding out the company’s latest security devices is the new Virtual Security Guard subscription service, which uses Rapid Response’s on-site professional monitoring for Amazon Ring camera users.